loeeeee/immich-in-lxc/README.md

 - `REPO_TAG` is the version of the Immich that we are going to install,
 - `INSTALL_DIR` is where the `app` and `source` folders will resides in (e.g., it can be a `mnt` point),
 - `UPLOAD_DIR` is where the user uploads goes to  (it can be a `mnt` point),
-- `isCUDA` when set to true, will install Immich with CUDA supprt, otherwise, only CPU or Intel Quick Sync (if configured afterwards) will be used by Immich,
+- `isCUDA` when set to true, will install Immich with CUDA supprt.
+For other GPU Transcodings, this is likely to remain false.
 - `PROXY_NPM` sets the mirror URL that npm will use, if empty, it will use the official one, and
 - `PROXY_POETRY` sets the mirror URL that poetry will use, if empty, it will use the official one.